Good Friend and a Glass of Wine

-"Good Friend and a Glass of Wine" is a song written by Darrell Brown, Blair Daly, and co-written and recorded by American country music artist LeAnn Rimes.
-It was released in March 2008 as the second single from her twelfth studio album, Family.
-A music video was also released for the single.
-The single peaked at 35 on the Hot Country Songs charts.
+"Good Friend and a Glass of Wine" is a song by LeAnn Rimes, recorded for her ninth studio album Family (2007).
+It was written by Rimes, Darrell Brown, and Blair Daly and produced by Dann Huff.
+It was released by Curb Records on January 24, 2008 as the second single from the album.

+It peaked at number 35 on the US Hot Country Songs chart.

 Composition

 "Good Friend and a Glass of Wine" is a country pop song of three minutes and 44 seconds.
 The song is co-written by Rimes along with Darrell Brown and Blair Daly.
 The song was written in the key of A Major with Rimes' vocal spanning two octaves, from G3 to E5.
 The song talks about how the subject just needs a break to "talk trash", and have a good time with friends and a glass of wine.

 Music video

 The music video was released on February 27, 2008.
 The video was directed by Phil Griffin.
 The video shows Rimes walking through a town and on the radio singing, with friends and out having a good time.